Serena’s Choice: Williams’ tough call resonates with women

 Four-time Olympic champion sprinter Sanya Richards-Ross retired after the 2016 Olympics before starting a family with her husband, former NFL defensive back Aaron Ross.

-“I always knew I didn’t want to start a family while I was still competing,” she says.
+“I always knew I didn’t want to start a family while I was still competing,” she said.
 “I feel being an athlete is the most selfish role you could have because it’s always all about you.
 Resting, recovering, training.
 Everything is so hyper-focused on the athlete.
 And being a parent is the opposite of that.”

-Of Williams’ decision, she says, “I don’t want to say it’s unfair, but it’s a harsh reality and harsh truth that as an elite female athlete, we definitely have to consider a lot of things our male counterparts don’t.”
+Of Williams’ decision, she said, “I don’t want to say it’s unfair, but it’s a harsh reality and harsh truth that as an elite female athlete, we definitely have to consider a lot of things our male counterparts don’t.”

-Distance runner Kara Goucher, who also fought battles over pregnancy pay, says people are starting to acknowledge the issue, and careers are lasting longer.
+Distance runner Kara Goucher, who also fought battles over pregnancy pay, said people are starting to acknowledge the issue, and careers are lasting longer.
 But she added: “You see the dad at the Super Bowl holding his kids.
 The reason he’s able to do that . . . is because someone else is there taking care of their children.
 That’s not how it is for mothers.”

 Like Williams when she won the Australian Open in 2017, beach volleyball player Kerri Walsh Jennings was newly pregnant when she won a gold medal in London in 2012.